juanantonio284/latex_notes/latex_a_primer/2_the_document.md

 * `alph`: lowercase English letters
 * `Alph`: uppercase English letters

 The default value is `arabic`.
-This command resets the page counter.

 Thus for example, to number all the pages in the 'Preface' with lowercase Roman numerals and the rest of the document with Indo-Arabic numerals, declare `\pagenumbering{roman}` at the beginning of the preface and issue the command `\pagestyle{arabic}` immediately after the first `\chapter` command.
-We can make the pages start with any number we want by the command `\setcounter{page}
-{number}` where number is the page number we wish the current page to have.
+We can make the pages start with any number we want by the command `\setcounter{page}{number}` where number is the page number we wish the current page to have.

 ## 4. `\setlength`